Resources to take your finance experience to the next level

 Modified Cash Basis Accounting is a hybrid accounting methodology that combines accrual and cash-based accounting.

-Net Income Before Tax (PBT) is a company's profits before paying corporate income tax.
+Net Income Before Tax or Profit Before Tax (PBT) is a company's profits before paying corporate income tax.

 Net Present Value (NPV)

 Net Present Value (NPV) is the value of all future cash flows (positive and negative) over the entire life of an investment discounted to the present.